Apostasy in Christianity: Poland

-In Poland there is no formal state sanctioned legal way to withdraw from any religious organization in which a person is affiliated.
+In Poland there is no formal state-sanctioned legal way to withdraw from any religious organization with which a person is affiliated.
 Those who wish to undergo apostasy must rely on the internal procedures set by their particular religious organization.

-As of 2020, the procedure for apostasy in the Catholic Church in Poland is a procedure defined on 19 February 2016.
-The earlier procedure were defined in 2008.
-Procedure rule in 2016 eliminated necessity of committing apostasy in the presence of two witnesses.
-It can only be done in person, by delivering an application to a church parish priest in person.
-The procedure cannot be done by email, post or state administrative services.
-Apostasy gained in popularity during the October 2020 Polish protests, however the amount of apostasy increased marginally not affecting significantly so as to being compared to the percentage of believers acknowledged by church.
-In the terrain of the Archdiocese of Krakow about 460 apostasies were committed in 2020.
-There is no official statistic of apostasy led by the Catholic Church nationwide.
-Earlier church counted statistics informed about 1050 committed apostasies between 2006-2009.
-The "apostasy meter" shows that since the protests which took place in October 2020 about 3000 people underwent apostasy.
-The procedure is criticising for not withdrawing apostate from the church registry member.
-After having done apostasy procedure a proper notation is only written in baptismal book (which is a document which presents chronologically somebodies events in his/her "church life" like the date of baptism/receiving first communion and chrismation or eventually taking a marriage vow or being sanctified as a priest) about committing apostasy.
-This act does not affect in any lawful effects and that person does not stop being recognised as Catholic by the church.
+As of 2020, the procedure for apostasy in the Catholic Church in Poland is governed by rules defined on 19 February 2016, replacing earlier 2008 rules by eliminating the necessity of committing apostasy in the presence of two witnesses.
+Apostasy gained popularity during the October 2020 Polish protests, though the total numbers remained marginal compared to the percentage of believers acknowledged by the church.
+There is no official nationwide statistic of apostasy maintained by the Catholic Church, though earlier church figures indicated about 1,050 committed apostasies between 2006 and 2009.
+The procedure is criticized for not withdrawing the apostate from the church registry as a member; after completion, a notation is simply added to the baptismal book, carrying no civil legal effects and leaving the individual recognized as Catholic by the church canon.

 United States

-Out of all Americans who identify as unaffiliated including atheists and agnostics, 41% were raised Protestant and 28% were raised Catholic according to the 2014 Pew Religious Landscape survey.
+Out of all Americans who identify as religiously unaffiliated, including atheists and agnostics, 41% were raised Protestant and 28% were raised Catholic according to the 2014 Pew Religious Landscape survey.